froelofs/inquisitive-semantics/_courses/2021-amsterdam.md

 venue: "[Master of Logic, University of Amsterdam](https://msclogic.illc.uva.nl/)"
 date: 2021-11-01
 people:
+  - froelofsen
   - troberts
-  - froelofsen
 description: >
     Traditionally, logic is concerned with the characterization of valid reasoning and argumentation, and therefore identifies the meaning of a sentence with its truth conditions.
 When analyzing the meaning of sentences in conversation, however, other notions become of interest as well.
 The focus of the course will be on **inquisitive semantics**, which enriches the traditional truth-conditional picture in ways that allow for a more comprehensive logical analysis of the meaning of sentences in linguistic interaction.
 The first part of the course introduces the basic inquisitive semantics framework.
-The second part discusses some current research in this area, integrating inquisitive semantics with **dynamic semantics**.
+The second part discusses some current research in this area, concerning in particular the semantics of **inquisitive attitude verbs** (like *wonder*) cross-linguistically and the integration of inquisitive semantics with **dynamic semantics**.
 schedule_intro: >
   Mondays 9.00-11.00, Wednesdays 11.00-13.00, all lectures take place in room **F2.19 in the NIKHEF/ILLC building**
 schedule: >